-This emergency rulemaking also includes:
+This permanent rulemaking also includes:

-• Remedying the accidental removal of a definition reference in Influenza Immunization Documentation.
+Remedying the accidental removal of a definition reference in Influenza Immunization Documentation.
 The Division updated this reference during the emergency rulemakings related to COVID-19 vaccination for healthcare workers in licensed facilities.
 When those emergency regulations ultimately expired in July 2022, the entire regulatory requirement was inadvertently struck from the Chapter 2 regulations.

-Although emergency rulemaking does not require stakeholder engagement, the Division has nevertheless engaged stakeholders with two (2) town-hall meetings, held January 24th and February 2nd, as well as including stakeholders of the 1294 forum, a standing stakeholder group which comprises all licensed health facilities.
+The Division has engaged stakeholders between January and April 2023, with multiple meetings.
+These meetings also included stakeholders of the 1294 forum, a standing stakeholder group which comprises all licensed health facilities.

 In the attached rule language, all new proposed language changes are in red or stricken.
-The Division will continue to work with stakeholders to craft permanent regulations.
-The Division is requesting an emergency rulemaking for 6 CCR 1011-1 Chapter 2, General Licensure Standards in February 2023, and hopes to bring those regulations before the Board of Health for permanent rulemaking in April 2023.
+The Division has worked with stakeholders to craft permanent regulations, and is requesting permanent rulemaking for 6 CCR 1011-1 Chapter 2, General Licensure Standards.